N-dimensional Convex Obstacle Avoidance using Hybrid Feedback Control (Extended version): Hybrid Control For Obstacle Avoidance

 \subsubsection{Flow and jump sets (\textit{obstacle-avoidance} mode)}

-The robot operates in the \textit{obstacle-avoidance} mode inside the $\gamma-$neighbourhood of the obstacle-occupied workspace.
-Since the robot can safely move straight towards the target location and exit the $\gamma-$neighborhood of the nearest obstacle, whenever it is in the \textit{exit} region \eqref{exit_region}, it should switch back to the \textit{move-to-target} mode only if it is in the \textit{exit} region.
-To that end, we make use of the \textit{hit point} $\mathbf{h}$ (\textit{i.e.}, the location of the center of the robot when it switched from the \textit{move-to-target} mode to the current \textit{obstacle-avoidance} mode) to define the jump set of the \textit{obstacle-avoidance} mode $\mathcal{J}_{1}^{\mathcal{W}}$ for the state $\mathbf{x}$ as follows:
+The robot operates in the \textit{obstacle-avoidance} mode inside the $\gamma$-neighbourhood of the obstacles.
+Since the robot can safely be steered straight towards the target location and exit the $\gamma-$neighborhood of the obstacle being avoided, whenever $\mathbf{x}$ is in the \textit{exit} region \eqref{exit_region}, the control input should switch back to the \textit{move-to-target} mode only if $\mathbf{x}\in\mathcal{R}_e$.
+To that end, the jump set $\mathcal{J}_1$ of the \textit{obstacle-avoidance} mode is defined as follows: